Prepare for Adventure With PADI Club

 IMPORTANT !!!

-We recommend booking in advance for Christmas, New Year, Easter, and Songkran because there is a significantly higher number of tourists.
+We recommend making reservations in advance for Christmas, New Year, Easter, and Songkran, as these periods attract a significantly higher number of tourists.

-Surin - Similan Islands National Park/ Local Dive (Kalamang Dee 18)
+Surin - Similan Islands National Park/ Local Dive (Kalamang Dee 18/ Longtail Boat)

 DAY DIVE SITE